almondcodes/scripture-stream/README.md

    # Switch to postgres user
    sudo -u postgres psql

-   # Create database and user
+   # Create database
    CREATE DATABASE scripture_stream;

+   # On Pop!_OS/Ubuntu, the postgres user typically exists without a password
-   CREATE USER postgres WITH PASSWORD 'postgres';
+   # If you need to set a password, run: ALTER USER postgres PASSWORD 'postgres';

+   # Grant privileges
    GRANT ALL PRIVILEGES ON DATABASE scripture_stream TO postgres;

    # Exit psql